oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

 In this lab, you will:

-- Create/Configure Generative AI Services into your APEX Workspace.

 - Create a Data Model using AI in Oracle APEX Workspace.

 ### Before You Start